CodeForAfrica/CitizenReporter.WP.Plugin/README.md

 ## Deployment

 Citizen Reporter is based on Wordpress and you just need to install this plugin to get started.
-Here is how to go abou it:
+Here is how to go about it:

 1. Install Wordpress(if you don't already have a running instance).

     Here's a guide on [how to install WordPress](https://codex.wordpress.org/Installing_WordPress)

 2. Install the Citizen Reporter plugin

     Simply clone this repository to your /wp-content/plugins folder.
 Or download it as a zip file and extract to the said folder.

 3. Install dependencies

-    * We have built the messaging component as an [independent plugin](https://github.com/nickhargreaves/WP_GCM_Chat) so that others can use it in their projects.
+    * The messaging component is built as an [independent plugin](https://github.com/nickhargreaves/WP_GCM_Chat) so that others can use it in their projects.
 You can it install the same way you installed the main plugin in 2 above.
     * You also need to install the [JSON-API plugin](https://wordpress.org/plugins/json-api/)

 4. Themeing

     You can use your own theme for the dashboard or leave the default Wordpress admin theme.
-However we recommend using the [WP Flat Admin theme](https://github.com/nickhargreaves/WP_FlatAdmin) that we built to work with this plugin.
+However, we recommend using the [WP Flat Admin theme](https://github.com/nickhargreaves/WP_FlatAdmin) that is built to work with this plugin.

+5. App Integration

+    You can set up the android application client using [the guide here](https://github.com/CodeForAfrica/CitizenReporter)